 work were essential to the success of the office.
 We were treated harshly, almost like

 disobedient children.
 The result: productivity declined.
 Many good employees quit or transferred.
 Ultimately,

 this manager lost her position.

-Several years ago I worked as a district executive for the Boy Scouts of
+Many years ago I worked as a District Executive for the Boy Scouts of

 America.
 My immediate boss, the Assistant Scout Executive for the